xcp-ng/xcp-ng-org/docs/installation/upgrade.md

 To start the process, just tell the host to reboot.
 It is best to watch the progress by using KVM if it's available, but if not, it should proceed fine and boot into upgraded XCP-NG in 10 to 20 minutes.

-## Migrate VMs from older XenServer/XCP-ng
+## 👴 Migrate VMs from older XenServer/XCP-ng

 ### Live migration

 Live migration **should work** from any older XenServer/XCP-ng toward the latest release.
 However, there are some cases where it doesn't.
 For example, XenServer (and XCP-ng) 7.6 has a regression that makes live migration with storage motion crash guests that are based on the "Other installation media" template when the source host has a version lower than 7.6 ([reported here to Citrix](https://bugs.xenserver.org/browse/XSO-924)).
 But **this bug has been fixed in latest XCP-ng 7.6 updates**.

-### Alternative VM migration solutions
+### Warm migration

-* clone/copy your VM before trying to live migrate.
-In case it fails, you won't have any surprises
-* offline migration is the safest if you can afford VM downtime
-* a hybrid solution is to use Xen Orchestra continuous replication to avoid downtime
-* restore Xen Orchestra backup on latest XCP-ng version will also work
+If a live migration doesn't work, Xen Orchestra is able to do a warm migration for you.
+It's safer and still have a reasonable downtime.
+[Read this dedicated article](https://xen-orchestra.com/blog/warm-migration-with-xen-orchestra/) to learn more about it.

-## Handling alternate drivers or kernel
+## ☣️ Handling alternate drivers or kernel

 If - before the upgrade - your host depends on [alternate drivers](../../installation/hardware#alternate-drivers) or on the [alternate kernel](../../installation/hardware#alternate-kernel) to function, then it is possible that the upgraded system doesn't need such alternatives anymore.
 It is also possible that it still needs them.